 HOW TO POWERLIFT

-To perform a bench press a lifter lies on a bench and the bar is supported on racks behind the lifter’s head.
-The bar is taken from the racks at arms’ length, lowered to the chest and pressed back to arms’ length.
+To perform a bench press a lifter lies supine on a bench and the bar is supported on racks behind the lifter’s head.
+The bar is taken from the racks at arms’ length, when the referee signals the lifter to start, the bar is lowered to the chest, held motionless at the chest and pressed back to arms’ length with equal distribution between both arms.
 The athletes are given three attempts and the winner is the athlete who lifts the greatest number of kilograms.

 Please follow link to IPC Rules and Regulations: